zcat /proc/config.gz | grep NF_TABLES

 can still be defined as last and ipso-facto default rule nevertheless.

-flush ruleset define nic=eth0 #define nic=xenbr0 table inet filter { chain input { type filter hook input priority filter; policy accept; ip protocol icmp accept ip6 nexthdr ipv6-icmp accept ip protocol vrrp ip daddr 224.0.0.0/8 accept #iif $nic tcp dport 2222 accept iif $nic ct state established,related accept iif $nic meta l4proto tcp reject with tcp reset iif $nic reject } }
+define nic=xenbr0 table inet filter flush table inet filter table inet filter { chain input { type filter hook input priority filter; policy accept; ip protocol icmp accept ip6 nexthdr ipv6-icmp accept ip protocol vrrp ip daddr 224.0.0.0/8 accept iif $nic tcp dport 2222 accept iif $nic ct state established,related accept iif $nic drop } }

 and for a workstation e.g.

-apply on Ubuntu
+apply on Debian / Ubuntu

 systemctl status nftables systemctl start nftables systemctl enable nftables systemctl reload nftables